tshres/datamodels/oracle.md

 Oracle (https://www.oracle.com/database/) is an open source database that is used for online processing, and data warehousing.
+Oracle is an object-relational data model, and this allows it to have fast quieres, fast commits, backup, recovery, and more.
+Oracle supports hosting models, which includes client/server, embedded, cloud, and local.
+Java or Python can access it by using Oracle Instant Client.